seyhajin/monkey2/modules/monkey/docs/language/enums.md

 End
 ```

-For now enums don't accept negative number litterals.
+For now enums don't accept negative number literals.
 To assign a negative number you'll have to type a substraction until the bug is resolved.
 ```
 Enum Foo '(with a negative member)
 	Negative=0-1 'instead of -1